A New Training Method for Feedforward Neural Networks Based on Geometric Contraction Property of Activation Functions: Introduction

-This cost function can be seen as a {\bf distance function in the Euclidean space of the weights variables}.
-Hence the minimization of the cost function $E$ can be translated into the problem of minimizing the distance between the target vectors and the output vectors of the neural network.
+This cost function can be seen as a {\bf distance function in an Euclidean space of the weights variables}.
+Hence the minimization of cost function can be translated into the problem of minimization the distance between the target values and the output of the neural network.

 Figure \ref{fig:drawing_classical} presents an intuitive depiction of the linear transformation followed by the non-linear transformation (the activation function) occurring between two consecutive layers.
 The cost function can be seen at the end of the transformation process.